TML-4PM/euc-calculator/README.md

 # EUC Job Pricing Calculator

 ## Overview
-The **EUC Job Pricing Calculator** is an intuitive web application designed to simplify the process of estimating job costs for enterprise IT deployments.
-Users can input service details manually or parse data from email requests.
-The application supports product selection, barcode/QR code generation, and PDF/CSV exports for professional quoting.
+The **EUC Job Pricing Calculator** is an interactive web-based tool designed to simplify IT service cost estimation.
+It allows users to input service requests manually or via email parsing, select additional products, generate barcodes/QR codes, and produce professional PDF/CSV quotes.

 ## Features
-- **Email Parsing:** Automatically extracts relevant job details from pasted emails.
+- **Email Parsing:** Extracts job details automatically from pasted emails.
-- **Product Selection:** Choose from a list of predefined IT products and services.
+- **Product Selection:** Choose from a wide range of IT products and services.
-- **Dynamic Pricing Calculation:** Estimates billable hours and total costs based on service type and selected products.
+- **Live Quote Calculation:** Displays cost estimates based on job parameters.
-- **Barcode & QR Code Generation:** Generates unique identifiers for each job.
+- **Barcode & QR Code Generation:** Automatically generates unique job identifiers.
-- **Export Options:** Save quotes as **CSV** or **PDF**.
+- **Export Options:** Save quotes in **CSV** (aggregated history) and **PDF** formats.
-- **Modern UI:** Sleek and responsive design with dark mode support.
+- **Modern UI:** Responsive design with a toggle for **dark mode**.
 - **Google Calendar Integration:** Schedule jobs directly from the interface.
+- **Email Confirmation:** Sends an appointment confirmation email to the requester.

 ## Installation & Usage
 ### 1. Clone the Repository